 FACT: In order for a fuel to be called Bioheat®, it can only be made with ASTM D6751 grade biodiesel.
 Raw vegetable oils, animal fats, or used cooking oils -- and any other product that does not meet ASTM standards -- are NOT biodiesel and may cause serious problems.
 Beware of “imposter biodiesel” products claiming that they are just as good as biodiesel.
 Only ASTM D6751 grade biodiesel will provide the trouble-free usage and the benefits that have been proven with more than $60 million in R&D over the last 15 years.
 A great way to ensure you are getting quality Bioheat® is to purchase from companies certified under the biodiesel industry fuel quality program, BQ-9000.
 See www.bq-9000.org for more information and a listing of the BQ-9000 approved companies that consistently hit the ASTM quality mark.

 FACT: Under the relatively new Renewable Fuel Standard 2 (RFS2), the U.S. EPA has thoroughly evaluated biodiesel and has declared biodiesel an ‘Advanced Biofuel’.
-Advanced biofuels are only those biofuels produced on existing land and that meet the minimum threshold of more than 50% reduction in life cycle carbon emissions compared to petrodiesel.
-Biodiesel easily meets or exceeds these requirements since the fats and oils used to make biodiesel are grown on existing land as by-products of producing food and provide a more than 80% reduction in life cycle CO2 emissions compared to petrodiesel.
+Advanced biofuels are only those biofuels produced on existing land and that meet the minimum threshold of more than 50 percent reduction in life cycle carbon emissions compared to petrodiesel.
+Biodiesel easily meets or exceeds these requirements since the fats and oils used to make biodiesel are grown on existing land as by-products of producing food and provide a more than 80 percent reduction in life cycle CO2 emissions compared to petrodiesel.
 This recent declaration by EPA makes biodiesel the only commercially available diesel fuel alternative that falls under the “Advanced Biofuel” category of RFS2.
 Bioheat® is now a cost-effective option to meet the more than 5 billion gallons of “Advanced Biofuels” under the biomass-based diesel and non-differentiated advanced categories of RFS2.

 FACT: Biodiesel is a renewable fuel produced each year from oils and fats that are a natural by-product of producing high-quality meats, fried foods, and high-protein soybean meal.
 In fact, the soybeans used to make biodiesel in the US in 2009 produced enough soybean meal for 72 billion rations of protein.
 Some studies have even shown that utilizing the by-product soybean oil actually makes the price of soybean meal less expensive.
 The basic rule of thumb is that when demand for soybean oil increases, the price of the other soybean component (meal) decreases, says a U.S. Department of Agriculture-funded study by CENTREC Consulting Group, LLC.
 Increasing demand for soybean oil benefits livestock feeders through lower meal prices.
 Biodiesel helps meet our nation’s energy AND food needs without using new land or drilling for -- or importing -- dwindling supplies of fossil fuels.